Technology can help you monitor staff, but how much tracking is healthy? We report on keeping productively on track without compromising output.

 Managing director Andrew Pearce says such technology is ‘both a blessing and a curse’.

-‘It is important to give your managers specific measurement tools for each of their Over-monitoring can suggest that staff are not trusted teams, as metrics are different for each department,’ says Pearce.
+‘It is important to give your managers specific measurement tools.
+Over-monitoring can suggest that staff are not trusted teams, as metrics are different for each department,’ says Pearce.

 But he adds, ‘It is actually detrimental to be over-prying as staff work better when they feel trusted and in charge of their own workload.
 Micromanaging or being overscrupulous about how they do their work is just paranoid.’